The Happy Puppy Site

 Whilst puppies are hard work, the very dependent phase is quite short.
 Buying a puppy is also a wonderful opportunity to create a great bond and relationship with a dog.

-A puppy purchased from a good, reputable breeder often comes with lifetime support, which can be very reassuring for the new owner.
+A puppy purchased from a good, reputable breeder often comes with lifetime support.
+This can be very reassuring for the new owner.

 Where you get your puppy from, and the breed you choose, will hugely influence your future together.
 So if you have made the decision to buy your puppy, do follow the rest of this guide.
 It will help you avoid some potentially disastrous mistakes